What you need to know about driver assistance technologies

 Current driver assistance technologies

-Tips for the safe use of driver assistance technologies
+How to safely use driver assistance technologies

 Know your system.
-Manufacturers do not always use standard terms when they tell you about your vehicle's features.
-This means vehicle features may have the same name, but be different in how they perform.
-Always know your vehicle's capabilities before you drive.
+Manufacturers don’t always use standard terms when they tell you about your vehicle's systems.
+Some systems may turn on automatically while others may need to be turned on/off.
+Always know your vehicle's abilities before you drive.

 • the vehicle owner's manual